 David W. Brown

 David W. Brown, a Senior Principal and co-founder of Obsidian, brings expertise in transaction structures, creative ideas in tax and finance, and resolving or liquidating distressed companies and assets.
-Industries of particular focus are forest products, finance, energy and bankruptcy estates.
+Industries of particular focus are energy, and forest products.